Artist Residencies

 Terms and conditions

-The first call for applications was open from April 30 to June 5, 2024, for the first three residency sessions with the possibility to apply for three different types of residency programs:
+Applications for 2027 are open from April 2 to May 1, 2026, for the three residency sessions, with the option to apply for three different types of residency programs:

 SOLO